codeforequity-at/botium-exporter-botmock/README.md

 - Alternative bot replies
 - Full support for variables. (now in bot messages Botmock variables are replaced by Botium variables.)

-The output of this exporter are [text files supported by Botium](https://botium.atlassian.net/wiki/spaces/BOTIUM/overview) (*.convo.txt, *.utterances.txt).

-> **Note**: If you are using Botium Box, then it is easier to compress the result to zip, and import it as one file.

 ### Usage

 > **Note**: prerequisites